 Nigeria was proclaimed Africa’s largest economy in 2014, following the rebased calculation of its Gross Domestic Products – GDP to capture hitherto undervalued or neglected sectors such as its flourishing entertainment industry (Nollywood and Nigerian Music) and Information and Communications Technology – ICT.
 Nigeria’s GDP then totaled over 510 billion dollars.
 The GDP has also been registering an impressive growth rate in recent years, exceeding 6% annually.
 Nigeria is one of Africa’s most attractive destinations for investors.
-Besides the diverse natural resources it is endowed with, Nigeria disposes of a huge human capital, with trained and qualified professionals readily available at competitive costs in the employment market.
+Besides the diverse natural resources it is endowed with, Nigeria disposes of huge human capital, with trained and qualified professionals readily available at competitive costs in the employment market.
 Investors would also be impressed by the array of investment incentives they can take advantage of in various sectors.
-Nigeria, investors would quickly discover, is a market characterised by the high return on investment it offers.
+Nigeria, investors would quickly discover, is a market characterized by the high return on investment it offers.
 Nigeria’s investment environment is supported by strong and reliable financial institutions and government agencies.

 NIGERIAN INVESTMENT PROMOTION COMMISSION

 The NIPC registers and keeps records of all companies to which the NIPC Act applies.
-It maintains the interaction between investors and ministries, government departments and agencies, financial institutions and other authorities concerned with investments.
+It maintains the interaction between investors and ministries, government departments and agencies, financial institutions, and other authorities concerned with investments.
 It anchors the One-Stop Investment Centre (OSIC) which interfaces with companies on incorporation and registration matters. www.nipc.gov.ng

-ONE STOP INVESTMENT CENTRE-OSIC
+ONE-STOP INVESTMENT CENTRE-OSIC

 Established in 2006 within the framework of the Nigerian Investment Promotion Commission (NIPC), One-Stop Investment Centre (OSIC), as its name indicates, is an organ set up to facilitate investment in all sectors of Nigeria’s economy.
 It provides a single portal or contact point for sourcing information and carrying out the necessary formalities with a view to obtaining all the required approvals before the operation of a business.
-OSIC brings together the divers services normally provided separately by various government agencies involved in company registration and operations formalities.
+OSIC brings together the diverse services normally provided separately by various government agencies involved in company registration and operations formalities.
 It is a point of convergence for coordinated and streamlined action.
-The centre also assists existing and prospective investors with statistical data and information on the Nigerian economy, investment climate, legal and regulatory framework, as well as sector and industry- specific information, to facilitate the making of informed business decisions.
+The center also assists existing and prospective investors with statistical data and information on the Nigerian economy, investment climate, legal and regulatory framework, as well as sector and industry-specific information, to facilitate the making of informed business decisions.

 Services offered by OSIC include: